Every goal needs a plan—and the more detailed, the better.

 Sorority capital campaigns are hard.

 In any capital campaign, your goal is to raise a large sum of money to finance a specific project, event, or initiative.

-That may sound simple, but as an officer in your sorority alumni association, you know firsthand how challenging it can be to orchestrate a large and sweeping campaign, involving meticulous planning, multiple fundraising events, and consistent communication across your alumni network throughout your campaign.
+That may sound simple, but as an officer in your sorority alumni association, you know firsthand how challenging it can be to orchestrate a large and sweeping campaign, involving meticulous planning, a major gifts program, and consistent communication across your alumni network throughout your campaign.

 It can be a lot...but the truth is, it doesn’t matter.